malloydata/malloy/README.md

 We've built a Visual Studio Code extension to facilitate interacting with your data using Malloy.
 The extension provides a rich environment to create Malloy data models, query and transform data, and to create simple visualizations and dashboards.

 # Syntax Example
+We highly recommend starting [here](https://looker-open-source.github.io/malloy/documentation/language/basic.html) to get acquainted with the syntax.

 Here's a SQL query one might write to answer "What flights were available from SFO to JFK/EWR in the year 2003," along with a bit of information that might help compare options.

 ```sql